-5.2 Books and summary papers
+Books and summary papers

-Kramer, S. L. (1996).
-Geotechnical earthquake engineering, Prentice Hall, Upper Saddle River, N.J.

-A geotechnical-engineering focused book, with chapter 4 devoted exclusively to PSHA.
-This chapter also contains many references regarding the development of PSHA, and estimation of the parameters needed as inputs to the calculations.

-McGuire, R. K. (2004).
-Seismic Hazard and Risk Analysis, Earthquake Engineering Research Institute, Berkeley.

-A monograph focused on probabilistic estimation of losses from earthquakes, with a significant portion devoted to PSHA.
-The monograph provides more information on practical estimation of the needed input parameters, and discusses several advanced topics omitted from this report.
+- Kramer (1996) is a geotechnical-engineering focused book, with chapter 4 devoted exclusively to PSHA.
+This chapter also contains many references regarding the development of PSHA, and estimation of the parameters needed as inputs to the calculations. - McGuire (2004) is a monograph focused on probabilistic estimation of losses from earthquakes, with a significant portion devoted to PSHA.
+The monograph provides more information on practical estimation of the needed input parameters, and discusses several advanced topics omitted from this report. - Reiter (1990) is another book describing PSHA.
+The authors insights are particularly focused on nuclear applications, though many of the concepts are more general.
+This book also makes a significant effort to compare deterministic and probabilistic seismic hazard analysis methods. - Abrahamson (2006) is a fairly recent summary of current challenges and opportunities in PSHA.

-Reiter, L. (1990).
-Earthquake hazard analysis: issues and insights, Columbia University Press, New York.

-Another book describing PSHA.
-The author was an employee of the Nuclear Regulatory Commission, so his insights are particularly focused on nuclear applications.
-This book also makes the greatest effort to compare deterministic and probabilistic seismic hazard analysis methods.

-Abrahamson, N. A. (2006).
-"Seismic hazard assessment: problems with current practice and future developments."
-First European Conference on Earthquake Engineering and Seismology, Geneva, Switzerland, 17p. http://www.ecees.org/keynotes.html

-A recent summary, with a focus on current challenges and opportunities in PSHA.